Hands-on Gear Review

 Other Versions & Accessories

 For a water bottle filtration system, check out the Personal Water Bottle Filter - $50.

-For the lightest and most versatile personal filtration system, check out the Sawyer Mini - $25, which wins our Best Buy Award.
+For the lightest and most versatile personal filtration system, the Sawyer Mini, $25, wins our Best Buy Award.

 Simply attach the Sawyer Squeeze or Squeeze Plus water filter to the adapters and squeeze water into your reservoir using the Fast Fill Adapter - $14.

 — McKenzie Long